mickey9801/BlinkControl/README.md

 # BlinkControl
-Arduino/ESP32 module for easily manage multiple LED blinking or Buzzer beats with different timing in same circuit.
+This is an Arduino/ESP32 module for easily manage multiple LED blinking or Buzzer beats with different timing.

-This module can work with digital pin, or 74HC595 shift register via johnnyb's [Shifty](https://github.com/johnnyb/Shifty).
+This module can work with digital pins, analog pins, or 74HC595 shift register via johnnyb's [Shifty](https://github.com/johnnyb/Shifty).

 Each instance of the module control one pin.
 Module provide some predefined blink timing.
-You may control blink timing by providing a timing array.
+You may also control blink timing by providing a timing array.

 ## Dependencies
 [Shifty by Johnnyb](https://github.com/johnnyb/Shifty)